 HUMAN SERVICES - PSYT 2331 - ABNORMAL PSYCHOLOGY.
 Three semester hours credit.
 Examination and assessment of the symptoms, etiology, and treatment procedures of mental, emotional, and behavioral disorders.
 Study will focus on clinical disorders, including mood and anxiety disorders.
-Students will analyze symptomatic disorders using a multiaxial approach; and design treatment plans and strategies.
+Students will analyze symptomatic disorders; and design treatment plans and strategies.
 Prerequisite: SCWK 1321, Orientation to Social Services and DAAC 1311, Counseling Theories.
 Three semester hours credit.
 Three lecture hours each week.

 HUMAN SERVICES - SCWK 1321 - ORIENTATION TO SOCIAL SERVICES.
 Three credit hours.
 Introduction to the basic concepts, information, and practices within the field of social services.
 Topics include a survey of the historical development of social services; populations served by social service workers; and review of current treatment and/or services.
 Students will: Describe the historical development of social services; discuss terminology used by social service providers; assess client needs to determine eligibility for social service programs; and compare and contrast the populations served including treatments and resources.
 Prerequisite: None.
+Co-Requisite with other freshman Human Services courses first semester in the major.
 Three semester credit hours.
 Three lecture hours per week.